microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add buttons

 A standard "X" close button is automatically added next to the title of a teaching tip.
-However, a custom close button can be added to the bottom of a teaching tip by setting the CloseButtonText property.
+However, a custom close button can be added to the bottom of a teaching tip by setting the CloseButtonContent property.

 **Note: no close button will appear on light-dismiss enabled tips**